omega-tree/folder_icon/README.md

 # Folder Icon App

 This App allows you to set replace Windows folder images with icons.
-The application is relocatable. meaining move it from one machine to another the image to icon replacements will remain.
+The folders with custom icons are relocatable. meaining moving any folder from one machine to another will never compromise image icon, folder custom images will remain.

 ## Features
 - Set a custom icon for any folder (recursively or single folder)